ZuhairQuakes/QuakeImagery/README.md

   - Filters data by date range, magnitude, and region.

 - **Satellite Imagery Integration**:
-  - Fetches satellite imagery from NASA Earthdata or Google Earth Engine.
+  - Fetches satellite imagery from NASA Earthdata.
   - Overlays earthquake locations on the imagery.

 - **Interactive Visualization**: